 - Failed a Spot Check: Both Kim and Will fail to notice Killigan's exploding golf ball landing right between them while they're reading up about him on their communicators.
 Good thing Ron didn't.

-- Hidden Depths: This episode proves that Bonnie's truly passionate about cheerleading and that she's (surprisingly) competent to actually lead their squad, and even comes up with some pretty good routines and gets the squad cool new uniforms (that are only seen in this episode).
+- Hidden Depths: This episode proves that Bonnie's truly passionate about cheerleading and that she's (surprisingly) competent enough to actually lead and motivate their squad, and even comes up with some pretty good routines and gets the squad cool new uniforms (that are only seen in this episode).
 The only thing she couldn't handle was having to continue doing the hard work she had done to gain the position in the first place.

 - Hypocritical Humor: At the end, Kim complains about how Will is arrogant and can't conceive that anyone can actually do something good on their own, unaware that is the exact same attitude she's had towards Bonnie for the entire episode.

-- Improvised Weapon: Kim & Duff both fight with Duel Wielding golf clubs.
-Kim wins, naturally.
+- Improvised Weapon: Kim and Duff both fight with Dual Wielding golf clubs—Kim wins, naturally.

-- Ironic Echo: As noted below under Kidnapped Scientist, Will believes Professor Green was kidnapped for his weapons skills, with Kim noting her was a weapons expert in the 60's and "you could look up what he knows in a public library."
-Later, after they rescue him, Will asks him about any weapons secrets Killigan may have stolen from him, with Green admitting he could look up any of his work in the public library.
+- Ironic Echo: As noted below under Kidnapped Scientist, Will believes Professor Green was kidnapped for his weapons skills, with Kim pointing out that he was a weapons expert in the 1960s and claims that anyone can look up his work in a place like a library.
+Later, after they rescue Dr. Green, Will asks him about any weapons secrets Killigan may have stolen from him, with Green casually admitting, "He could look up my work in any public library."

 - Kick the Dog: First thing Will Du does upon meeting Ron is paralyze him and Rufus with his stop watch because he came within one foot his person.